Pagawa/PgwSlider/README.md

 PgwSlider
 =========

-An example and the full API documentation are available at [PgwJS.com](http://pgwjs.com/pgwslider/).
+The full documentation and an example are available on [PgwJS.com](http://pgwjs.com/pgwslider/).

 Requirements